Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: PH tensorial formulation of the Mindlin plate

-The port-Hamiltonian system is expressed as follows
+The port-Hamiltonian system is expressed as follows:

-If the variables are concatenated together, the formally skew-symmetric operator $J$ can be highlighted
+If the variables are concatenated together, the formally skew-symmetric operator $J$ can be highlighted:

-where all zeros are intended as nullifying operators from the space of input variables to the space of output variables. \begin{remark} It can be observed that the interconnection structure given by $J$ in \eqref{eq:PH_sys_Min_Ten} mimics that of the Timoshenko beam given in \eqref{eq:PH_Timo}.
-This is not obvious if system \eqref{eq:PH_Min} is considered. \end{remark}
+where all zeros are intended as nullifying operators from the space of input variables to the space of output variables. \begin{remark} It can be observed that the interconnection structure given by $J$ in \eqref{eq:PH_sys_Min_Ten} mimics that of the Timoshenko beam given in \eqref{eq:PH_Timo}. \end{remark}

 \begin{theorem}{The adjoint of the tensor divergence $\mathrm{Div}$ is $- \mathrm{Grad}$, the opposite of the symmetric gradient.} \begin{proof} Let us consider the Hilbert space of the square integrable symmetric tensors of size $n \times n$ over an open connected set $\Omega$.
-This space will be denoted by $\mathscr{H}_1 = [L^2_{\text{sym}}(\Omega)]^{n \times n}$.
-This space is endowed with the integral of the tensor contraction as scalar product
+This space will be denoted by $\mathscr{H}_1 = L^2(\Omega, \mathbb{R}^{n \times n}_{\text{sym}})$.
+This space is endowed with the integral of the tensor contraction as scalar product:

-Moreover the Hilbert space of the square integrable vector functions over the same open connected set $\Omega$ will be denoted by $\mathscr{H}_2 = [L^2(\Omega)]^n$.
-This space is endowed with the following scalar product
+Moreover the Hilbert space of the square integrable vector functions over the same open connected set $\Omega$ will be denoted by $\mathscr{H}_2 = L^2(\Omega, \mathbb{R}^{n})$.
+This space is endowed with the following scalar product:

-Let us consider the tensor divergence operator defined as
+Let us consider the tensor divergence operator defined as:

 We try to identify $A^*$